ntop/ntopng/doc/src/plugins/alert_endpoints.rst

 How They Work
 -------------

-Each alert endpoint has a dedicated redis FIFO queue.
+Each alert endpoint has a dedicated Redis FIFO queue.
 When an alert is triggered, ntopng enqueues the alerts JSON representation to each one of the enabled endpoints queues.
 Periodically ntopng invokes the endpoint logic which is responsible for dequeuing alerts from the queue and process them.